slawkens/myaac-docs/customize/plugins/about-plugins.md

 ## Install

 Visit Admin Page of your server - your-domain.net/admin and from menu go to **Plugins**.
+From there you can upload the plugin.

 You can also install by command line: `cd /var/www/html && php aac plugin:install /path/to/plugin.zip`